For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You'll never be expected to keep up with repayments if you're out of work or earning below the threshold.

 Better still, you won't even be responsible for sorting out the repayments yourself.
 They'll be automatically deducted from your salary each month without you having to do a thing.
-Although, keep an eye on your payslips to make sure you're not being overcharged or paying it back too early.
+Although, keep an eye on your payslips to make sure you're not paying it back too early.

 If you're self-employed, your repayments will be calculated when you submit a self-assessment tax return.